Pandamouses/iceburg/README.md

 <br>

 ## 1. Introduction
 >> This model aims to help shipping companies with iceberg-towing tug business.
 The model identifies ice in the study area, filters out icebergs, calculates the mass of each iceberg, and shows it in the window.
+It is can help to make tow strategy after knowing which iceberg can be dragged.

 ## 2. Content